mlaursen/react-md/packages/documentation/components/Demos/Form/CustomCheckboxes.md

 - handling icon swaps all in CSS
 - make your checkboxes fully controlled
 - make your entire radio group fully controlled

-> If you decide to use a font icon instead, make sure to add `aria-hidden` so
-> that it is not read by screen readers as these icons are just presentational.